asyncapi/website/pages/docs/migration/migrating-to-v3.md

       $ref: "#/channels/UserSignup"
 ```

-Read more about the publish and subscribe confusion under [Operation keywords](#operation-keywords).
+Read more about the confusion between publishing and subscribing in the [Operation keywords](#operation-keywords) section.

-### Channel address and channel key
+## Channel address and channel key

-Another breaking change is that the channel key is no longer the channel path, instead, it's an arbitrary unique ID, and instead, channel paths are described with the `address` property as part of the [Channel Object](https://www.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#channelObject).
+Another breaking change is that the channel key no longer represents the channel path.
+Instead, it's now an arbitrary unique ID.
+The channel paths are now defined using the `address` property within the [Channel Object](https://www.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#channelObject).

 <Asyncapi3IdAndAddressComparison className="my-8" />

-In v2, the address/topic/path of the channel was also the ID of the channel, which complicated reusability and simply didn't allow you to define certain use cases where you were using the same address for different contexts.
+In v2, the channel's `address/topic/path` doubled as its ID, hindering reusability and preventing the definition of scenarios where the same address was used in different contexts.

-In v3, the address/topic/path is now located in an `address` property, while the ID of the channel can be anything.
+In v3, the `address/topic/path` has been shifted to an `address` property, allowing the channel ID to be distinct and arbitrary.

 ```yml
 asyncapi: 2.6.0